lupyuen/lupyuen.github.io/src/nuttx.md

 1. Copy the __NuttX Firmware__ to the __blflash__ directory...

     ```bash
+    ##  For Linux and macOS:
-    ##  For Linux: Change $HOME/blflash to the full path of blflash
+    ##  TODO: Change $HOME/blflash to the full path of blflash
     cp nuttx.bin $HOME/blflash

+    ##  For WSL:
-    ##  For WSL: Change /mnt/c/blflash to the full path of blflash in Windows
+    ##  TODO: Change /mnt/c/blflash to the full path of blflash in Windows
     ##  /mnt/c/blflash refers to c:\blflash
     cp nuttx.bin /mnt/c/blflash
     ```